EmbodiedCognition/py-c3d/README.rst

 to post an issue (preferably by including example file/code/python exception) or make a pull request!

-The package is also Python only, for other languages there are other packages for example `ezc3d`_.
+The package is Python only, support for other languages is available in other packages, for example see `ezc3d`_.

 .. _software examples: https://www.c3d.org/sampledata.html
 .. _ezc3d: https://github.com/pyomeca/ezc3d